 A complete guide to finding the right ethical outdoor clothing and making your time outside more sustainable

-Altogether this means, with outdoor pursuits and lifestyles requiring lots of equipment and clothing, it can all have a big impact.
-Your time outside absorbed in beautiful natural locations might actually be more damaging than you realise…
+Outdoor pursuits and lifestyles require lots of adventure equipment and clothing, meaning they can have a big impact.
+Your time outside absorbed in beautiful natural locations could actually be more damaging than you realise…

-Instead, we think you should dive straight into the outdoors realm and become as absorbed as possible – just do it with ethical outdoors gear.
+Instead, we think you should dive straight into the outdoor realm and become as absorbed as possible – just do it with ethical outdoor gear.

 There are plenty of tips and tactics you can easily adopt to make sure there isn’t a hidden price to your clothing and equipment.
-And, it’s not going to cost you an arm and a leg either – in most cases, it’ll actually save you money, help you find better products and get you more involved in the outdoors.
-To top it off, your equipment will be helping to protect these fantastic places you’re exploring.
+And, it’s not going to cost you an arm and a leg either, in most cases it’ll actually save you money, help you find better products and get you more involved in the outdoors!

 Keep reading this article to find out: